rk85097/AeroScope/README.md

 AeroScope-Setup
 ```

-3. Open the control panel:
+3. Open the control panel (via any browser):

 ```text
 http://192.168.4.1
 ```

-In the control panel, set at minimum:
+In the control panel, go to "Setup" tab, and set at minimum the following:

+**In setup tab:**
 - Wi-Fi network name and password.
-- Home latitude and longitude.
+- Your latitude and longitude (you can learn your lat/lon from [here](https://www.latlong.net/my-location-latitude-longitude))

+**In preferences tab:**
-- Geoapify API key for map images and airport markers.
+- Geoapify API key for map images and airport markers (see next section for info).
-- Preferred range and display options.

-The setup Wi-Fi stays available for the control panel.
-You can also access the panel from your normal local network after AeroScope connects to your Wi-Fi.

 ### Map API Key